mainsail-crew/MainsailOS/site/docs/configuration/macros.md

 | --------------------------- | --------------- | ------- |
 | variable_calibrate_bed_mesh | True / False    | True    |

 Whether or not to calibrate a bed mesh before each print.
 If you prefer calibrating your bed mesh manually instead of on each print, you can disable it by setting this to False.
+With bed meshing disabled you must have a mesh saved under the "ratos" profile, use BED_MESH_CALIBRATE PROFILE=ratos and SAVE_CONFIG to calibrate and save a mesh.
 If you want to implement additional mesh handling logic you can override the `_START_PRINT_BED_MESH` macro in your printer.cfg `USER OVERRIDES` section.

 ### Nozzle Priming